andrewj35/494P-Project/README.md

 Extra Stuff we could add:

   - delete chat room (I was thinking only the creator can or if the owner leaves we can promote some other member - or we can let the creator leaving choose someone to promote)
   - each room can have their own password or key to enter - needs list of admin users and users who are in the room (sub-user list per room)

-Finished tasks
+Finished tasks:

   - client can leave a room
   - client can join multiple (selected rooms) --> they can be added to the list, still need to add chat room only messages
   - client can list members of a room
   - client can join a room
   - client can connect to a server
   - client can create a room
   - client can list all rooms
   - client can list members of server (not room yet)
   - multiple clients can connect to a server
   - client can disconnect from a server
   - server can disconnect from clients